manwar/python-guide/introduction-to-python.md

     Nigeria
     Netherlands

-In a nutshell, there are three ways to reverse a sequence
+In a nutshell, there are three ways to reverse a sequence:

     a) reverse()
         - Reverse a mutable sequence in-place